GovTechSG/purple-a11y/README.md

 If you find a scan takes too long to complete due to large website, or there are too many pages in a sitemap to scan, you may choose to limit number of pages scanned.

 To do this, run CLI mode `node cli.js` with the needed settings and specify `-p 10` where `10` is the number of pages you wish to scan.

+### I am a new developer and I have some knowledge gap.

+We recommend looking at our **Technology Stack** to understand the usage of each component.
+Take your time to understand.

 ## Additional Information on Data